AakashShah-94/AuthenticationApis/README.md

 # AuthenticationApis
-basic authentication api's such as register user, login, forgot password and reset password using node.js
+Basic authentication api's such as register user, login, forgot password and reset password using node.js

 # Project Setup
 Clone the repository , go into directory , npm install and then run npm start to start the server.